Treacherous Thai cave rescue bid enters day two after first 4 freed

 With authorities releasing few details of the rescue bid, parents continued their agonising wait to be reunited with their sons.

-"I am still waiting here at the cave, keeping my fingers crossed to see whether my son will be one of those to come out today," Akkarat Wongsukjan, a mother of Pheerapat - known by his nickname "Night" - told AFP.
+"I am still waiting here at the cave, keeping my fingers crossed to see whether my son will be one of those to come out today," Supaluk Sompiengjai, the mother of Pheerapat - known by his nickname "Night" - told AFP.

 "We heard four boys are out but we do not know who they are.
 Many parents are still here waiting.
 None of us has been informed of anything."